Princeton University: Governance and structure

 Princeton's 20th and current president is Christopher Eisgruber, who was appointed by the university's board of trustees in 2013.
 The board is responsible for the overall direction of the university.
 It consists of no fewer than 23 and no more than 40 members at any one time, with the president of the university and the governor of New Jersey serving as ex officio members.
 It approves the operating and capital budgets, supervises the investment of the university's endowment, and oversees campus real estate and long-range physical planning.
 The trustees also exercise prior review and approval concerning changes in major policies such as those in instructional programs and admission as well as tuition and fees and the hiring of faculty members.

 The university is composed of the Undergraduate College, the Graduate School, the School of Architecture, the School of Engineering and Applied Science, and the School of Public and International Affairs.
 Additionally, the school's Bendheim Center for Finance provides education for the area of money and finance in lieu of a business school.
-Princeton did host a Princeton Law School for a short period, before eventually closing in 1852 due to poor income.
+Princeton hosted a Princeton Law School for a short period, before eventually closing in 1852 due to poor income.
 Princeton's lack of other professional schools can be attributed to a university focus on undergraduates.

 The university has ties with the Institute for Advanced Study, Princeton Theological Seminary, Rutgers University, and the Westminster Choir College of Rider University.
 Princeton is a member of the Association of American Universities, the Universities Research Association, and the National Association of Independent Colleges and Universities.
 The university is accredited by the Middle States Commission on Higher Education (MSCHE), with its last reaffirmation in 2014.